How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 From Cloud Builder to AI Orchestrator

-When Thomas Nowicki moved from the consulting firm Accenture to Handelsblatt, a special challenge awaited him: to technologically lead a highly regulated, historically grown media house into the future.
+When Thomas Nowicki transitioned from the consulting firm Accenture to Handelsblatt, he faced a unique challenge: to lead a highly regulated, historically grown media house technologically into the future.

-“I wanted to see what happens when you lift a complete system into the public cloud and simultaneously build new AI functionalities,” says Nowicki.
-The entry was traditionally through infrastructure and migration – but with the AI boom, his role quickly changed.
+"I wanted to see what happens when you move a complete system to the public cloud while simultaneously building new AI functionalities," says Nowicki.
+The entry was traditionally through infrastructure and migration – but his role quickly transformed with the AI boom.

-Together with Microsoft, he developed the first prototype of the now productively deployed Smart Search within a few days – a Retriever-Augmented-Generation system (RAG) that semantically analyzes editorial content and intelligently answers user questions.
-“That’s when I realized how much infrastructure is actually AI,” he says.
-From this insight, a dedicated AI team was eventually formed.
+Together with Microsoft, he developed the first prototype of what is now productively used Smart Search within a few days – a Retriever-Augmented-Generation system (RAG) that semantically evaluates editorial content and intelligently answers user questions.
+"That’s when I realized how much infrastructure actually is AI," he says.
+This insight ultimately led to the creation of a dedicated AI team.

-Handelsblatt's AI Strategy: Enhancing Products, Not Replacing Them
+The AI Strategy of Handelsblatt: Enhancing Products, Not Replacing Them

 Many companies start their AI journey for efficiency reasons.
-However, at Handelsblatt, the focus is on the readers:
+However, at Handelsblatt, the readers are the focus:

 How can AI make a journalistic product more valuable?